Sketches of an Accident/Sketches of an Accident Victim

 »Max Frisch’s candid story of his...

-Previously published in the respective language / territory; rights available again: UK & Commonwealth (Methuen), Chinese simplex rights (Chu Chen), Russia (AST), Denmark (Gyldendal), Sweden (Bonniers), Norway (Gyldendal Norsk), Finland (Weilin & Göös), Poland (Czytelnik), Czech Republic (Mlada Fronta), Slovakia (Slovensky Spisovatel), Romania / Republic of Moldova (Polirom), Estonia (Verrak), Latvia (Liesma), Lithuania (Lithuanian Writers Union), Slovenia (Beletrina), Greece (Melani)
+Previously published in the respective language / territory; rights available again: UK & Commonwealth (Methuen), Chinese simplex rights (Chu Chen), Russia (AST), Denmark (Gyldendal), Sweden (Bonniers), Norway (Gyldendal Norsk), Finland (Weilin & Göös), Poland (Czytelnik), Czech Republic (Mlada Fronta), Slovakia (Slovensky Spisovatel), Bulgaria (Lege Artis), Romania / Republic of Moldova (Polirom), Estonia (Verrak), Latvia (Liesma), Lithuania (Lithuanian Writers Union), Slovenia (Beletrina), Greece (Melani)

 English world rights (Seagull), France (Gallimard), Italy (Felltrinelli), Korea (Segaellbo), Poland (W.A.B.), Czech Republic (Archa), Slovakia (Slovensky Spisovatel), Romania (Univers), Slovenia (Studentska Zalozba Beletrina), Turkey (Yapi Kredi), Macedonia (Magor Doo), Kosovo / Albanian (Shtëpia Botuese PA)